Skip to content

 Enum types (@enum)

-Use @enum instead of @class to declare an enum type — a named table whose values are interchangeable with number:
+Use @enum instead of @class to declare an enum type — a named table whose values are bidirectionally compatible with their value type (number or string):

 lua